 The historical financial information for the three months ended March 31, 2000 and 1999, as of March 31, 2000 and 1999, for each of the three years ended December 31, 1999, 1998 and 1997, and as of December 31, 1999, 1998 and 1997, were derived from our historical consolidated financial statements and notes thereto incorporated into this prospectus supplement by reference.
-The historical financial information for the years ended December 31, 1996 and 1995 and as of December 31, 1996 and 1995, has been derived from our historical consolidated financial statements.
+The historical financial information for the years ended December 31, 1996 and 1995, has been derived from our historical consolidated financial adjustments, consolidated financial statements.
 We believe that all material adjustments, consisting only of normal recurring adjustments necessary for the fair presentation of our interim results, have been included.
 Results of operations for any interim period are not necessarily indicative of the results of operations for the entire year due to the seasonal nature of our business.